zha10291/The-bad-outcome-of-the-abnormal-situation-can-lead-to-stronger-feelings-of-regret/README.md

 File Structure:
-inputs/data contains the raw data. outputs/data contains the cleaned data set that was constructed. outputs/paper contains the paper being replicated. scripts contains the R scripts used to simulate, download, clean and plot data.
+inputs/data contains the raw data. outputs contains the cleaned data set that was constructed. outputs contains the paper being replicated. scripts contains the R scripts used to simulate, download, clean and plot data.

 LLM Usage: